JoseAlbDR/js-quiz/README.md

-# NEW REPO OLD REPO WITH CHANGES BEFORE USING COGNITO USER POOL AT AT [JS-QUIZ OLD REPO](https://github.com/JoseAlbDR/amplify-jsquiz)
+# NEW REPO OLD REPO WITH CHANGES BEFORE USING COGNITO USER POOL AT [JS-QUIZ OLD REPO](https://github.com/JoseAlbDR/amplify-jsquiz)
 ## Quiz App

 This is a quiz application built with React.
 It allows users to answer questions and tracks their scores.
 The application fetches questions from an API and presents them to the user in a randomized order.
 Users can choose the number of questions and the difficulty level of the quiz.